zamazan4ik/awesome-pgo/article/article.md

 ### How PGO/PLO helps with binary size optimization?

 Sometimes you want to optimize not for speed but for size.
 In most cases, such requests I heard from the embedded world.
 For PGO I didn't find good investigations in this area.
-The only my finding is [this](https://bugs.fuchsia.dev/p/fuchsia/issues/detail?id=79458) issue in the Fuchsia issue tracker with some measurements.
+The only finding is [this](https://bugs.fuchsia.dev/p/fuchsia/issues/detail?id=79458) issue in the Fuchsia issue tracker with some measurements.
 However, the dataset is small - we need more evaluations in this area.
+If you have something - please share it!

-BOLT has [no](https://discord.com/channels/636084430946959380/930647188944613406/1183491352382689432) ability to reduce the binary size.
+BOLT [cannot](https://discord.com/channels/636084430946959380/930647188944613406/1183491352382689432) reduce the binary size.
 There was some ongoing work on it but the original author [lost the interest](https://discord.com/channels/636084430946959380/930647188944613406/1183493533894725663) in the project.

 By the way, there is a project about optimizing binary size on the linker step from ByteDance with some promising results: [Slides](https://llvm.org/devmtg/2022-11/slides/TechTalk11-LinkerCodeSizeOptimization.pdf), [Paper](https://arxiv.org/abs/2210.07311v1).
 However, I don't know the current status of this work.